 I want to show you how the dealer prep fee will affect your payment.
 If you decide to look past this excessive fee and not refuse to pay it, you'll cost yourself some money.
 The example below demonstrates how much a $595 dealer prep fee will cost you in addition to your car payment and the total over the life of your car loan.

 As you can see the more a dealer charges, the more it will end up costing you.
-Especially if you decide to finance the excessive fee over the life of the car loan.
+Especially if you decide to finance the excessive fee over the entire life of the car loan.

 How to Avoid the Dealer Prep Fee Scam